curtispuetz/pypp-docs/docs/learn_pypp.md

 ## Project structure

-Your project is just like a Python project except it has an extra directory named `.pypp`.
-This directory contains metadata and configuration for your Py++ project and the `.pypp/cpp` directory is also where Py++ generates the C++ code to.
+Your project is just like a Python project, except it has an extra directory named `.pypp`.
+This directory contains metadata and configuration for your Py++ project, and the `.pypp/cpp` directory is also where the Py++ transpiler writes the C++ code.

-So, you can have `.py` files whereever you want in your project directory and use `from ... import ...` statements to import code from other files, just like in Python.
+So, you can have `.py` files wherever you want in your project directory and use `from ... import ...` statements to import code from other files, just like in Python.

 ## Main files and source files